-- Bachelor’s degree from a regionally accredited US college or university.
-The programs require a minimum GPA of 3.0 on a 4.0 scale in the latter half of undergraduate studies.
-Meeting the minimum GPA requirement does not guarantee admission.
+- A grade-point average of at least 3.0 on a 4.0 scale in the latter half of undergraduate studies.
 Particular interests and work experience may also be considered.

-- Take 420.301 Quantitative Methods for Environmental Sciences; or
+- Take 420.301 Quantitative Methods for Environmental Sciences.

 How to Apply

 - Complete the Online Application.